 Azure Security Center provides several threat prevention mechanisms to help you reduce surface areas susceptible to attack.
 One of those mechanisms is adaptive application controls.
 Today we are excited to announce the general availability of this capability, which helps you audit and block unwanted applications.

-You can also change the application control policy for each configured group of VMs through the same Security Center management UI, edit and remove previously applied rules, and extend the rules to allow more applications to run in your workloads.
+You can also change the application control policy for each configured group of VMs through the same Security Center UI, edit and remove previously applied rules, and extend the rules to allow more applications to run in your workloads.

 To learn more about these features in Security Center, visit our documentation.